 Once you arrive at Zennor why not stop off at The Tinner’s Arms for a much-needed refuel?
-Lunch is served from 12–3pm and they have a great Sunday roast.
+Lunch is served from 12–3pm and they offer a great Sunday roast.
 On a warm day you can sit out on the terrace to enjoy the views, and on a cold windswept day you can cosy up by the log fire.

 Porthminster to Carbis Bay and Lelant

-For those wanting less of a challenge the walk from St Ives to Carbis Bay and Lelant is much shorter, only taking around two hours.
+For those wanting less of a challenge the walk from St Ives to Carbis Bay and Lelant is much shorter, taking around two hours.
 You have the option of stopping at Carbis Bay and getting the train back into St Ives or you can carry on to Lelant.
 This flexibility makes it great for all fitness levels.

 Porthcurno to Porthchapel

 Even shorter still is the walk from the spectacular Porthcurno beach to very underrated Porthchapel, a beach that is a far less well known than Porthcurno, and much quieter.
-Perfect if you want to explore something a little bit off the beaten track, and if you’re lucky you might spot a basking shark or two!
+Perfect if you want to explore something a little off the beaten track, and if you’re lucky you might spot a basking shark or two!